amit17133129/images/README.md

-# Kubernetes-Volume Monitoring Using prometheus and grafana
+# Kubernetes-AWS-Volume Monitoring Using prometheus and grafana

 In this task i have an requiremnt to monitor the pv volumes using grafana and promtheus.